Costa-exe/Stripes-Server-System/README.md

 If you close the terminal without stopping the application the connection on the specified port will stay up until a reboot or shutdown of the server.

 Usually you can also start the conection by pressing twice on run.sh, if you have a graphic desktop enviroment on your server, and choose to run it through terminal or not.
 Be carefull to run it on terminal or you won't be able to close the connection without a shutdown or reboot of the server.

+## Functionalities

+- Navigate and download the file on the server.
+- Upload, Remove, Rename, Move and Copy.
+- Log with operations history.
+- Login as admin or guest.
+- Infos about OS and disk space on the server machine.